julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 Grief, fright, heartbreak, and emotional collapse were understood as moments when the **soul was unsettled, the heart weakened, and the spirit partially unguarded**.
 During such times, healers did not always reach for the strongest medicine.
 Instead, they often **withheld certain herbs** until balance returned.

-This was not fear—it was wisdom.
+This was not fear - it was wisdom.

 What follows is not a list of forbidden plants, but a record of **plants traditionally delayed** during emotional vulnerability, according to **European folk practice, humoral theory, and witchcraft lore**.